Rxann/lima-server/README.md

 ## How to use

-1: Download the latest exe or executable for your operating system from the repository's Release tab.
+1: Download the latest executable for your operating system from the repository's Release tab.

-2:Execute the executable on a server or your own desktop to start the server.
+2: Execute the executable on a server or your own desktop to start the server.

 _If you are running this on a server, make sure to port forward it_

-3:Send data to the server using lima-client on your website or app!
+3: Send data to the server using lima-client on your website or app!

 _Server operates on port 2525_